browserengineering/book/book/visual-effects.md

         # ...
 ```

+The way we compute the page bounds here, based on the layout tree's
+height, would be incorrect if page elements could stick out below (or
+to the right) of their parents---but our browser doesn't support any
-Note that we need to recreate the tab surface if the page's height
+features like that.
+Note that we need to recreate the tab surface if
-changes.
+the page's height changes.

 Next, we need new code in `draw` to copy from the chrome and tab
 surfaces to the root surface.
 Moreover, we need to translate the